A partial-sum deformation for a family of orthogonal polynomials: Examples

 \section{Examples}

 In this section, we consider three examples: the partial sums of Hermite, Charlier and Lommel polynomials.
 The partial sums of Hermite polynomials represent the simplest case, and we describe some additional properties in this context.
 The Charlier polynomials provide an example with discrete orthogonality.
 Finally, the Lommel polynomials illustrate a family of polynomials that are not included in the Askey scheme.
 The plots provided in this section were generated using Python and Maple, and the codes are is available in a GitHub repository \cite{GitHub}.
+Our principal theoretical sources for this part are the books~\cite{AndrAR}, \cite{Isma} and~\cite{KLS2010}.